BP-H/superNova_2177/README.md

 Open [http://localhost:8501](http://localhost:8501) in your browser to interact with the demo.

+After running an analysis, use the **Download Result** button to save the JSON output for offline inspection.

 `ui.py` reads configuration from `st.secrets` when running under Streamlit.
 If the secrets dictionary is unavailable (such as during local development), the module falls back to a development setup equivalent to: